cheesyminecart/blog-astro-v3/src/content/blog/phoenix-stars.md

 To call that model oversimplified would be an understatement.
 These diagrams misses out on a lot of the intricacies of stellar evolution - even for low-mass stars, you'll be hard pressed to find a good diagram that describes the stellar evolution process in detail.
 So today, we'll be taking a look at a part that's often overlooked - the AGB and the **Born-Again stars**!

 First up, the AGB (Asymptotic Giant Branch) stars.
 And yes, that's "Asymp-totic", not "Asymp-to-matic". **Mira** (Omicron Ceti) is a great example of one of these stars, being the closest one to us and the first to be discovered.
 It's a window into the properties of these stars; typically, AGB stars are low-mass, with sun-like masses, long (>100 day) pulsation periods.
 As a consequence of their expansion, their outer envelopes cool even further into the realm of the late M-type (~3000K).
-This also means that these stars become much, much brighter in the infrared region (thanks to Planck's Blackbody Law!), as the star's cooler surface emi
+This also means that these stars become much, much brighter in the infrared region (thanks to Planck's Blackbody Law!).

 ![Mira](/blog-images/mira-eso-spacecom.webp)